LucasSavassa/obisidian/vault/computer science/programming language/c#/asp.net core/asp.net core.md

 app.Environment.IsDevelopment()
 ```
 # logging
-asp.net core imports .net logging framework

-and application typically:
+and application will typically:
 1. choose loggers
 2. log data

-when the app calls `Log('message')`, all loggers will log
+when the app calls `Log('message')`, all chosen loggers will write 'message' on their output. here is how to set up:

 ## -1. configure logger
 each environment has its own configuration